abizovnuralem/go2_ros2_sdk/README.md

 * slam_toolbox/online_async_launch.py
 * av2_bringup/navigation_launch.py

 When you run `robot.launch.py`, `rviz` will fire up, lidar data will begin to accumulate, the front color camera data will be displayed too (typically after 4 seconds), and your dog will be waiting for commands from your joystick (e.g. a X-box controller).
 You can then steer the dog through your house, e.g., and collect lidar mapping data.

+### SLAM and Nav2

+The goal of `slam` is to create a map and publish it to `/map`.
+The `slam_toolbox` is a grid mapper - it thinks about the world in terms of a fixed grid that the dog operates in.
+The goal of `Nav2` is to navigate and perform other tasks in this map.

 ## Real time image detection and tracking